 Gallenkuş believes that art transcends all languages.
-We can look at one of his images—such as Holland's colorful field of tulips juxtaposed with rows of guns in the Middle East—and instantly understand that while one population can appreciate nature's beauty, the other fears extreme violence in their lives.
+We can look at one of his images—like that of a child playing in sand for fun juxtaposed with a child living in dirt due to poverty—and instantly understand that while one population can simply frolic in nature's beauty, the other is struggling to survive each day.
 These digital collages can be hard to view, but they achieve the overall goal of Gallenkuş’ work—to raise awareness and awaken us to the injustices taking place near and far.

 For even more eye-opening collages, follow Gallenkuş on his popular Instagram account.

 Istanbul-based artist Uğur Gallenkuş creates heart-breaking juxtapositions of Western culture and the war-torn Middle East.

 The ongoing series depicts how the West enjoys life's luxuries while the other part of the world faces extreme violence and destruction.